-The Financial Firm cannot: The Financial Firm can: In all cases litigate about matters inconsistent with the agreed resolution or the Determination - see rule A.7.5 with our consent, exercise rights to freeze, preserve or sell assets the subject of the complaint - see rule A.7.2(c) The Financial Firm wants to begin legal proceedings against the Complainant begin legal proceedings about issues that are the subject of an AFCA complaint see rule A.7.1(a) with our consent, begin legal proceedings if: the limitation period is about to expire - see rule A.7.2(a) it is a test case - see rules A.7.2(b) and C.2.2 the Small Business credit facility is for more than \$5 million - see rule A.7.2(e) The Financial Firm has legal proceedings on foot against the Complainant continue legal proceedings about any aspect of the subject matter of the complaint; - see rule A.7.1(a) write to the Court asking it not to process its application for default judgment because an AFCA complaint has been submitted see rule A.7.1(a) comply with a court order requiring an interlocutory step, as long as it does not require the Complainant to take another substantive step in the proceedings. continue with legal proceedings:
+The Financial Firm cannot: The Financial Firm can: In all cases litigate about matters inconsistent with the agreed resolution or the Determination - see rule A.7.5 • with our consent, exercise rights to freeze, preserve or sell assets the subject of the complaint - see rule A.7.2(c) The Financial Firm wants to begin legal proceedings against the Complainant begin legal proceedings about issues that are the subject of an AFCA complaint - see rule A.7.1(a) with our consent, begin legal proceedings if: the limitation period is about to expire - see rule A.7.2(a) it is a test case - see rules A.7.2(b) and C.2.2 the Small Business credit facility is for more than \$5 million - see rule A.7.2(e) The Financial Firm has legal proceedings on foot against the Complainant continue legal proceedings about any aspect of the subject matter of the complaint; - see rule A.7.1(b) write to the Court asking it not to process its application for default judgment because an AFCA complaint has been submitted - see rule A.7.1(b) comply with a court order requiring an interlocutory step, as long as it does not require the Complainant to take another substantive step in the proceedings. continue with legal proceedings: if the Complainant takes a substantive step beyond lodging a defence - see rule A.7.2(d) the Small Business credit facility is for more than \$5 million -see rule A.7.2(e) adjourn the legal proceedings; if a stay is not possible, then the legal proceedings must be discontinued without cost to the Complainant The Financial Firm obtained judgment against the Complainant while the AFCA complaint was open execute a default judgment - see rule A.7.1(b) set aside a default judgment see rule A.7.1(b) The Financial Firm wants to pursue debt recovery against the Complainant pursue debt recovery, whether through its employees or agents - see rule A.7.1(c) pursue a Small Business credit facility over \$5 million see rule A.7.2(e) The Financial Firm wants to execute a default judgment obtained before the AFCA complaint execute a default judgment - see rules A.7.1(c)(i) and C.1.2(d) with our consent, execute a default judgment - see rules A.7.2(f) and C.1.2(d) The Financial Firm has taken possession of the Complainant's property continue as mortgagee in possession without firstly seeking our consent to sell assets the subject of the dispute - see rule A.7.2(c) with our consent, continue with marketing and sale of the property as mortgagee in possession - see guidance to rule A.7.2(f)

-The Financial Firm cannot: The Financial Firm can: The Financial Firm obtained judgment against the Complainant while the AFCA complaint was open execute a default judgment - see rule A.7.1(b) set aside a default judgment see rule A.7.1(b) The Financial Firm wants to pursue debt recovery against the Complainant pursue debt recovery, whether through its employees or agents see rule A.7.1(c) pursue a Small Business credit facility over \$5 million see rule A.7.2(e) The Financial Firm wants to execute a default judgment obtained before the AFCA complaint execute a default judgment - see rules A.7.1(c)(i) and C.1.2(d) with our consent, execute a default judgment - see rules A.7.2(f) and C.1.2(d) The Financial Firm has taken possession of the Complainant's property continue as mortgagee in possession without firstly seeking our consent to sell assets the subject of the dispute see rule A.7.2(c) with our consent, continue with marketing and sale of the property as mortgagee in possession see guidance to rule A.7.2(f) The superannuation provider wants to recover an overpaid benefit from the Complainant recover an overpaid benefit that is the subject of an AFCA complaint see rule A.7.1(c) begin legal proceedings if the limitation period is about to expire see rule A.7.2(a).
+The superannuation provider wants to recover an overpaid benefit from the Complainant recover an overpaid benefit that is the subject of an AFCA complaint - see rule A.7.1(c) begin legal proceedings if the limitation period is about to expire - see rule A.7.2(a). -- -- --